-Figure 4: Frequency (%) of factors selected by LASSO
+Figure 3: Frequency (%) of factors selected by LASSO

 This figure shows fraction of times the i-th factor (horizontal axis) is selected by LASSO when at most n factors can have non-zero coefficients for n ranging from 1 to 6.
-We run LASSO separately on the last day every quarter in the sampling period, and we aggregate results to calculate the fraction of times each factor has non-zero coefficient.
+We run LASSO separately on the last day of every quarter in the sample period, and aggregate results to calculate the fraction of times each factor has non-zero coefficient.
 We use the baseline model with parameters $\alpha=0.05$ and $\lambda=10$.
 The sample is daily data from June 1961 to December 2020.